Imagine two characters.

-But I didn’t make Ars Marginal just so I can beat around the bush and coddle people’s fee fees when they damn sure don’t give a shit about mine when they perpetuate this garbage.
+But I didn’t make Ars Marginal just so I can beat around the bush and coddle people’s fee fees when the sure don’t give a crap about mine when they perpetuate this garbage.

 Why does this phenomenon exist?
 Why does it happen so much?